Drake Finally Explains Wearing Blackface & That Jim Crow Shirt

-Update: On Wednesday night, Drake addressed why he was wearing Blackface on his Instagram Story, with a screenshot of a statement he wrote in his notes app.
-He clarified the photos, which were taken in 2007, were not used for a clothing shoot but rather during “a time in my life where I was an actor and working on a project about young actors struggling to get roles, being stereotyped, and type cast.”

-He goes on to explain that he and his best friend, “who is also an actor from Sudan, were attempting to use our voice to bring awareness to the issues we dealt with all the time as Black actors at auditions.”
-He notes the imagery was meant “to highlight and raise our frustrations with not always getting a fair chance in the industry and to make a point that the struggle for Black actors had not changed much” — a point we’re still not sure he needed to wear Blackface to make.
+He goes on to explain that he and his best friend, “who is also an actor from Sudan were attempting to use our voice to bring awareness to the issues we dealt with all the time as Black actors at auditions.”
+Finally, the Canadian rapper says it was “to highlight and raise our frustrations with not always getting a fair chance in the industry and to make a point that the struggle for Black actors had not changed much” — a point we’re still not sure he needed to wear Blackface to make.

 Advertisement

-In a statement to Refinery29, Adrian Aitcheson, founder of Too Black Guys, said: “Although this was not an image from any of our photoshoots, we feel that Drake, who is a long-time friend of the brand, was brilliantly illustrating the hypocrisy of the Jim Crow Era.”
-He further explained: "The subtleties of Drake, a young Black man, mimicking how white men used to mimic and dehumanize Black people may be lost in a rap battle but we should not be distracted from the issues that are still affecting our communities.”
+However, Adrian Aitcheson, Founder of Too Black Guys, in statement to Refinery29 says “although this was not an image from any of our photoshoots, we feel that Drake, who is a long- time friend of the brand, was brilliantly illustrating the hypocrisy of the Jim Crow Era.”
+He further explained, “the subtleties of Drake, a young Black man, mimicking how white men used to mimic and dehumanise Black people may be lost in a rap battle but we should not be distracted from the issues that are still affecting our communities.”

 Pusha-T's latest shot at Drake, “The Story of Adidon,” was a calculated attack on the Toronto rapper’s racial identity and appearance.
 In the song, Pusha-T ambushes Drake with lyrics about his father leaving his mother when he was just five, his go-to producer, Noah Shebib, being “hunched over like he 80” (Shebib was diagnosed with multiple sclerosis in 2005), and his plan to publicly announce his alleged child, Adonis, with former adult film star Sophie Brussaux, with an Adidas release (an Adidas representative offered no comment to Refinery29 regarding a potential collaboration).

-Note: Update: On Wednesday night, Drake addressed why he was wearing Blackface on his Instagram Story, with a screenshot of a statement he wrote in his notes app.
-He clarified the photos were not used for a clothing photoshoot but rather back in 2007, during “a time in my life where I was an actor and working on a project about young actors struggling to get roles, being stereotyped, and type cast.”